freedomofpress/pressfreedomtracker.us/README.rst

     # Inject development data (also only needs to be run once)
     docker-compose exec django ./manage.py createdevdata

+    # NOTE: temporarily not available due to incompatibility with wagtail 2.7
     # Add wagtail inventory to search wagtail pages by block type
     docker-compose exec django ./manage.py block_inventory